Showing 460 items

 Document - School Records - Register, C.H.
 Rixon, Government Printer, Pupils' Register.
 State Primary School.
 School No. 522, Rutherglen, 1996-1997

-... teacher records... to computerised records in July 1997. teacher records rutherglen state ...This was the last of these registers filled out.
+... teacher records... the school went to computerised records in July 1997. teacher records ...This was the last of these registers filled out.
 Believe the school went to computerised records in July 1997.Handwritten pupil register.
 Cover printed with the title "Pupils' Register.
 State Primary School.
 School No." followed by a space for the school number and name to be written in.
 The remainder of this cover contains printed directions to aid the entry of information about pupil enrolments.Written in ink on top right of the cover: "5305-...."
 Final entry in this volume is No. 5376, made in 1997.teacher records, rutherglen, state primary school, pupils, students, school reports -

 Rutherglen Historical Society